-The Plan is also accompanied by a Sustainability Appraisal (SA) Scoping Report.
+The Proposed Submission Plan is accompanied by supporting documents including a Sustainability Appraisal (SA) Report.
 This is a mandatory document which incorporates the requirements of the Environmental Assessment of Plans and Programmes Regulations (2004).
-It sets out what the Councils think the main sustainability issues are and puts forward a framework for assessing reasonable alternatives to policies in the developing Plan.
+It sets out what the councils think the main sustainability issues are, and puts forward a framework, including reasonable alternatives and sustainability objectives, by which the draft plan is assessed.